The Death of "Traffic" as a Metric

 - rank for everything

-Be the clearest answer for a specific audience
+They're trying to: Be the clearest answer for their ideal patients.

 This means: